benjaminion/upgrading-ethereum-book/src/book.md

 The confirmation rule is not yet implemented in client software as I write, but should be available in due course via the [safe block](/part3/safe-block/) specification.

+#### Incentives in LMD GHOST

+One of the ways cryptoeconomic systems secure themselves is by rewarding good behaviour and penalising bad behaviour.
+In our implementation of LMD GHOST, both proposers and attesters are rewarded in different ways for accurately finding the head of the chain.

+The incentive for a block proposer to build on the best head is clear.
+If it doesn't, then there's a good chance that its block will not be included in the eventual canonical chain &ndash; it will be orphaned &ndash; in which case the proposer will not receive any of its block rewards.
+This is an implicit incentive rather than explicit; miners in proof of work are in a similar situation.

+By contrast, validators are directly rewarded for voting accurately.
+When a validator makes an accurate head vote, and its attestation is included in a block in the very next slot, it receives [a micro reward](/part2/incentives/rewards/#introduction).
+A perfectly performing validator will gain about 22% of its total protocol rewards from making accurate head votes.
+Proposers, in turn, are incentivised to include such attestations in blocks as they receive a proportionate micro, micro reward for each one they manage to get in.

+A vote is accurate if it matches what ends up in the canonical chain.
+So if the validator voted for a block at the previous slot, and the canonical chain has a matching block there, then it receives its reward.
+If it voted for a block from a previous slot, indicating a skipped slot, and the canonical chain has skipped slots between that block and the present, then it will also receive its reward.

+There is no penalty if a validator makes an inaccurate head vote, or their head vote is not included on chain within one slot.
+Getting the head vote right is difficult when the beacon chain is under stress, and there are late and missing blocks.
+This is often no fault of the validator itself, and it was felt unfair to penalise them in such circumstances.[^fn-head-block-penalty]

+[^fn-head-block-penalty]: The original Phase 0 specification [did have a penalty](https://benjaminion.xyz/eth2-annotated-spec/phase0/beacon-chain/#components-of-attestation-deltas) for a missed head vote.
+This was removed in the [Altair upgrade](/part4/history/altair/)'s accounting reforms.

 #### Slashing in LMD GHOST

 One of the big breakthroughs in proof of stake design was the adoption of slashing as a way around the ["nothing at stake" problem](https://ethereum.stackexchange.com/questions/2402/what-exactly-is-the-nothing-at-stake-problem).
 The problem, in essence, is that under proof of stake it is almost costless for a validator to equivocate by publishing multiple contradictory messages.